-While we’re still in blackberry season, I thought I’d share with you a great tip to help make berries last longer in the fridge.
+As blackberries are in season in September, I thought I’d share with you a great tip to help make berries last longer in the fridge.
 Not just blackberries, but raspberries, strawberries, blueberries, and any other berry you can care to think of.
-This is especially great if you’ve picked more blackberries than you can eat or have some leftover from making delicious jam!
+This is especially great if you’ve picked more blackberries than you can eat – something I’m prone to do when I’m foraging.

 The secret to longer-lasting berries is quite surprising – vinegar!
 I love using vinegar as a great chemical-free cleaner.
 However, who would have guessed that using vinegar can help fruit last longer in the fridge?